You will learn

 kubectl describe pvc/postgrespvc-postgres-0 -n cv7

-# Let's see the state of the permanent union
+# Let's see the state of the persistent volume

-If the permanent volume is OK, we can test the functionality a new object of type StatefulSet.
+If the persistent volume is OK, we can test the functionality a new object of type StatefulSet.

 We express the presence of a new service in the cluster using the Service object.
 This will tell you under what name and port the service will be available.